SylviaOne/Repo-hub/README.md

-## Why did the house go to the doctor?
-It was having window panes.
+## I used to work in a shoe recycling shop.
+It was sole destroying.